jeremyfa/loreline/README.md

     // These values reset every time we enter CoffeeTasting new state {
         cupsTasted: 0
-        currentRoast: "light"
+        currentRoast: light
         enjoymentLevel: 5
     }

     choice {
         Try another sip if (cupsTasted < 3) {
             cupsTasted += 1
-            "Interesting notes in this one..."
+            Interesting notes in this one...
         }

         Finish tasting {